-Item Description

-Expansion Port 1 An interface detected on the first expansion port.
+Item Description Expansion Port 1 An interface detected on the first expansion port.
 Expansion Port 2 An interface detected on the second expansion port.

-Binary Input State of the binary input.

-Binary Output State of the binary output.
+Binary Input 0 State of the first binary input.
+Binary Input 1 State of the second binary input.
+Binary Output 0 State of the first binary output.
+Binary Output 1 State of the second binary output.

-Table 2: Peripheral Ports
+Table 3: Peripheral Ports